emosquerafs/aws-iasc-k8s/README.md

 1. **VPC Module**: Creates a Virtual Private Cloud with public and private subnets, NAT Gateway, Internet Gateway, and route tables.
 2. **Key Pairs Module**: Manages multiple SSH key pairs for secure access to EC2 instances.
-3. **Bastion Module**: Creates a secure bastion host in a public subnet, using keys from the key-pairs module.
+3. **Bastion Module**: Creates a secure bastion host in a public subnet using the terraform-aws-modules/ec2-instance/aws module.
+The bastion uses SSH keys from the key-pairs module and can be configured with IAM roles, user data, and other advanced options.

 ## Outputs